 4. Photo exhibition

-There is an excellent exhibition of war photos taken by a New Zealand photojournalist, Wade Goodard.
+There is an excellent exhibition of war photos taken by New Zealand photojournalist, Wade Goodard.
 These photos bring home a powerful message about Mostar during the early nineties.

 5. Koski Mehmed Pasina Dzamijo